-2. Business Management (Governance) Environment and Service Management Environment attention to the effectiveness of the business management (governance) environments and the service management environment such as the governance of the audit firm, which could be a root cause, without being caught by the direct cause of individual deficiencies.
+2. Root Cause Analysis and Business Management (Governance) Environment and Operations Management Environment control and governance of the audit firm.
+Therefore, each audit firm should pay special attention to the effectiveness of the business management (governance) environments and the service management environment such as the governance of the audit firm, which could be a root cause, without being caught by the direct cause of individual deficiencies.

-Many of the issues pointed out as the root cause of deficiencies are related to the business management (governance) environments and the service management environment, for example, the policy of top management, the headquarters' environment of monitoring audit field work, the culture of quality control and governance of the audit firm.
-Therefore, each audit firm should pay special
+Many of the issues pointed out as the root cause of deficiencies are related to the business management (governance) environments and the service management environment, for example, the policy of top management, the headquarters' environment of monitoring audit field work, the culture of quality